 Fourteen states have no reporting requirements to enforce; they receive an “Incomplete” on this element.

-Currently, only six states and the U.S. departments of Justice and the Treasury earn an A for requiring annual independent financial audits of forfeiture accounts—the gold standard for ensuring that audits are regular and timely, and for avoiding conflicts of interest.
+Currently, only seven states and the U.S. departments of Justice and the Treasury earn an A for requiring annual or biennial independent financial audits of forfeiture accounts—the gold standard for ensuring that audits are regular and timely, and for avoiding conflicts of interest.

 Michigan receives a B for requiring annual internal audits.
 Such requirements ensure regular and timely audits but may present a conflict of interest in allowing an agency to audit itself.
 In four states, forfeiture accounts are subject to independent audit at the discretion of a government oversight body.
 Because routine audits are better for ensuring financial integrity, such states receive a C. Louisiana receives a D; its forfeiture accounts are subject to discretionary internal audits.